washingtonstateuniversity/WSU-spine/README.md

 These have the benefit of being cached in browser for 120 days, though will require attention whenever the Spine is updated.

-When following alon gwith development, the following can be used:
+When following along with development, the following can be used:

 * `https://repo.wsu.edu/spine/develop/spine.min.css`
 * `https://repo.wsu.edu/spine/develop/spine.min.js`